UniversalDependencies/docs/_axm/feat/Echo.md

   </tr>
 </table>

 This feature covers echo words in Middle Armenian.
-Echo words get the same POS tag as the head word unless they are tagged according to their basic use.
+Echo words get the same POS tag as the head word unless they are tagged according to their basic lexical use.

 See also the related feature [Hyph]().